mobila/DurakEngine/README.md

 DurakEngine
 ===========

-This project aims to create strong durak card game engine in Java.
+This project aims to create a strong durak card game engine in Java.